 Are there any naming restrictions when filing a Connecticut DBA?

-Trade Names can’t be registered using words that are related to banks, trusts, savings, and insurance unless the business is licensed to provide those services.
+Trade Names can’t be registered using words related to banks, trusts, savings, and insurance unless the business is licensed to provide those services.

-A Trade Name also can’t use a business entity suffix that is different from the type of entity.
-For example, a sole proprietorship can’t use LLC or corporation in its name.
+A Trade Name also can’t use a business entity suffix different from the entity type.
+For example, a sole proprietorship can’t use an LLC or corporation in its name.

 Can someone use my business name after registering a Connecticut DBA?